- LRI Store

 Where possible we will base our assessment on the information that is the most robust.

-In our price assessments, we aim to reflect the tradable value of the products traded in the open market and thus the actual level of the market.
+In our price assessments, we aim to reflect the market value of the products traded in the open market and thus the actual level of the market.

-For Asia, at close on the day preceeding the day of publication or the day preceding a holiday.
+For Asia – market close on the day of publication or the working day preceding a holiday.

-For Europe and Egypt, at midday on the day of publication or the day preceding a holiday.
+For Egypt – at 11am (local time) on the day of publication or the day preceding a holiday.

-For North and South America, at 12 noon EST on the day preceding the day of publication of the day preceding a holiday.
+For North and South America – market close on the day preceding the day of publication or the day preceding a holiday.

 All information and intelligence received and provided will be considered for its relevance, transparency and robustness.